 - Unusual vaginal discharge or itching

-- Cancers that affect the bone marrow directly, including leukemia, lymphoma, and myeloma, or metastatic cancer (cancer that has spread) can crowd normal bone marrow cells.
+- Cancers that affect the bone marrow directly, such as leukemia, lymphoma, and myeloma

-- Radiation therapy can also affect the bone marrow, especially when given to several areas of the body or to bones in the pelvis, legs, chest, or abdomen.
+- Radiation therapy to several areas of the body or to bones in the pelvis, legs, chest, or abdomen

-Depending on the type or dose of chemotherapy, your neutrophil counts generally start to drop about a week after each round of chemotherapy begins and usually reach a low point (called the nadir) about seven to 14 days after treatment.
+When neutrophil levels begin to drop depends on the type or dose of chemotherapy.
+Neutrophil counts generally start to drop about a week after each round of chemotherapy begins.
+Neutrophil levels reach a low point called the nadir about 7 to 14 days after treatment.
 At this point, you are most likely to develop an infection.
 Your neutrophil count then starts to rise again as your bone marrow resumes normal production of neutrophils.
 However, it may take three to four weeks to reach a normal level again.

-If chemotherapy causes neutropenia with a fever, your doctor may prescribe medications called colony-stimulating factors or white blood cell growth factors for your remaining cycles of chemotherapy.
-These drugs include filgrastim (Neupogen), pegfilgrastim (Neulasta), and sargramostim (Leukine or Prokine).
-These drugs help the body make more neutrophils or other types of white blood cells.
+If chemotherapy causes neutropenia with a fever, your doctor may prescribe medications called white blood cell growth factors.
+These drugs help the body make more white blood cells.
 Read more about ASCO’s guideline on white blood cell growth factors .